Q: Are you American?

 It may be hard to read, but it's realistic.
 This is happening.
-I wasn't cyber bullied because I grew up in a time where the Internet was just being born, but I was bullied in school as young as four years old.
-It's a bad problem this nation faces, and it isn't going away.
+I wasn't cyber bullied because I grew up in a time when the Internet was just being born, but I was bullied in school as young as four years old.
+It's a serious problem, and it isn't going away.
 I wrote Santa; to raise awareness.

 Q: Who are your favorite writers and what is your favorite book?